Tourism in Libya: Tripoli

 Tripoli is the de facto capital of Libya and was once known as the "White Bride of the Mediterranean".
 Throughout history, the city exchanged hands many times, and several historic mosques and other sites in the medina attest to this.
 The Turkish and Italian colonial periods left a distinctive mark on the city's architecture.

-Easily the most dominant feature of Tripoli is the Red Castle, Assaraya al-Hamra, which sits on the northern promontory overlooking what used to be the sea - a motorway and 500 m (1640 ft) of reclaimed land now separate the two.
+Easily the most dominant feature of Tripoli is the Red Castle of Tripoli, Assaraya al-Hamra, which sits on the northern promontory overlooking what used to be the sea – a motorway and 500 m (1640 ft) of reclaimed land now separate the two.
 The large structure comprises a labyrinth of courtyards, alleyways and houses built up over the centuries with a total area of around 13,000 square metres (140,000 sq ft).
 Inside, there is evidence of all the city's (and thus the citadel's) ruling parties: the Turks, Karamanlis, Spaniards, Knights of Malta, Italians and several others who all left their presence in its arts and architecture.

 The entrance to the Jamahiriya Museum is on Martyr's Square, next to the castle.
 These facilities were built in consultation with UNESCO at enormous cost, and the exhibits within are laid out chronologically, starting with prehistory and ending up with the revolution.
-The most impressive parts are the mosaics, statues and artifacts from classical antiquity, which make up one of the best preserved collections in the Mediterranean.The medina is the heart of Tripoli and provides the best sightseeing and shopping opportunities in the city for tourists.
+The most impressive parts are the mosaics, statues and artifacts from classical antiquity, which make up one of the best preserved collections in the Mediterranean.

+The medina is the heart of Tripoli and provides the best sightseeing and shopping opportunities in the city for tourists.
 The basic street plan of the medina was laid down in the Roman period when the walls were constructed as protection against attacks from the interior of Tripolitania, and are considered well planned, possibly better than modern street plans.
 In the 8th century a wall on the sea-facing side of the city was added.

 Three gates provided access to the old town: Bab Zanata in the west, Bab Hawara in the southeast and Bab Al-Bahr in the north wall; the city walls are still standing today.
 The bazaar is also known for its traditional ware; jewellery and clothes can be found in the local markets.
 Unlike neighbouring countries, Libya is known for its lack of hassle in the souqs.
 The old walled city also contains virtually all of Tripoli's historic mosques, khans (inns), hammams and houses.
 Other nearby attractions include the city's zoo and many of the nearby beaches.

 Since the rise in tourism and influx of foreign businesspeople, there has been an increased demand for hotels in the city.
 To cater for these increased demands, the Corinthia Bab Africa hotel located in the central business district was constructed in 2003 and is the largest hotel in Libya.
 Other large hotels include the Bab El Bahr hotel and the Kabir Hotel as well as others.